Black Panther: No ordinary Marvel movie

 Now he's got his own film, which goes way beyond the usual expectations of fantasy, fight scenes and romance.

-Having a plot based around a black superhero is a first for Marvel, but the film builds on this concept in a massive way.
+Having a plot based around a black superhero with a predominantly black cast is a first for Marvel, but the film builds on this concept in a massive way.

 Directed by Creed's Ryan Coogler, it is set in the mythical country of Wakanda: a hidden African kingdom with incredible technological power, due to its reserves of the world's most useful precious metal.